 Harvard citation style is the most common international citation style in the Humanities and Social Sciences.
 Most often, it is used in academic publications.
-Harvard style assumes that references to sources of information or individual ideas (data, materials) are presented in a publication twice: directly in the text of the publication as a footnote, when reference is made to ideas or information collected during the research in the journal; in the list of publications (References), located at the end of the author's work, which is ranked in order of using sources in the text of the article are fully disclosed.
+Harvard style assumes that references to sources of information or individual ideas (data, materials) are presented in a publication twice: directly in the text of the publication as an in-text citation or footnote and in the list of publications (Reference list or Bibliography), placed at the end of the paper.

-To start your experience with Harvard citation style format and learn how to deal with this format, you need to divide it into two main types of Harvard citation style.
+To start your experience with Harvard citation style format and learn how to deal with this format, you should know that Harvard citation style includes in-text citations and Reference List or Bibliography.
 Those Harvard citation types can be described as:

-- Reference List Harvard style citation — this type of Harvard citation style is just a separate page you should create to list your references and their sources.
-It goes at the end of your entire paper.
+- Harvard Reference List — it is a separate list at the end of your essay that includes all the sources cited in paper, and it is arranged in an alphabetical order and according to specific Harvard referencing rules.
 Be sure to list all extracts that you used in your article.
-Here is a scheme you should follow: Benton, B. (1987).
+Here is an example you should follow: Benton, B. (1987).
 Birth of the Nation.
 London: Brainwood.